 Trapeze hangers are typically used for multiple runs of tubing going to a similar location.
 These are attached to the ceiling by threaded rods using female threaded anchors (in wood or cement) or beam clamps for I-Beam type construction.
-There is a variety of clamps designed for use with PEX tubing that are compatible with Uni-strut supports.
+A variety of clamps are designed for use with PEX tubing that are compatible with Uni-strut supports.